Kencc559/Vocabulary-Learning/README.md

 # Vocabulary-Learning
-Learning new vocabulary on the web to arrange it by yourself.
+Main--Learning new vocabulary on the web to arrange it by yourself.
 Test test....